sandroasp/BizTalk-Server-Resources/PowerShell-scripts/generic-Check-Installed-Certificates/README.md

-# Check were a specific certificated is installed with PowerShell
+# Check where a specific certificated is installed with PowerShell

 These PowerShell scripts will allow you to get information were a specific certificated is installed on the machine by search by it's thumbprint.